 Diversity in our academic community

 We believe that the diversity of a university or a community is a measure of its richness and its resilience.
 This belief informs our desire for diversity in our faculty and student population and in the perspectives that are part of our academic discourse.
-More about our commitment to diversity is available from the College’s Diversity Committee and Dean Olin’s liaison to this committee, the associate dean for multicultural affairs.
+More about our commitment to diversity is available from the associate dean for multicultural affairs, who is Dean Messina’s liaison to the College’s Diversity Committee, and our Strategic Diversity Plan.

 Faculty support and advancement

 The College is committed to nurturing and supporting our researchers, scholars, and artists by providing opportunities for professional growth and development and rewarding excellence in research/scholarship, student learning, and service.
 All A&S faculty members have access to a wide array of workshops, seminars, and mentoring opportunities designed to ensure their success at The University of Alabama.

 We encourage our faculty and students to pursue independent research and creative activities, and we offer them support in those endeavors through scholarships and grants.
 Students and their faculty mentors may apply for funding through the College’s Undergraduate Creativity and Research Academy (UCRA).
 Students who receive UCRA funds present their work at the University’s annual Undergraduate Research and Creative Activity Conference; they are also encouraged to present their work at regional, national, and international conferences.
 Each year College faculty can apply for funding through our College Academy of Research, Scholarship, and Creative Activity (CARSCA), which supports faculty involved in innovative projects.
 CARSCA funding recipients present their work at an annual conference held on campus.